Updated January 3, 2020

-For me, Australia was a little difficult—it was the only time that I experienced racism.
+For me, Australia was a little difficult—it was the only time that I experienced racism in the kitchen.
 You know, people are always a little shocked when I say this, but it’s true.
 There were many reasons why I didn’t like it there, but one of the main reasons is that it was hard to talk to and meet people—you know, between your accent and your look or whatever.
 It was a very racist community at the time—for me, at least.

 What inspiration do you draw from as a culinary innovator?
 Do the places you’ve lived in inspire you?
 What about outside of food?

-Oh, anything can inspire me!
 Different cultures inspire me.
+Colors inspire me.
 Travel inspires me.
 That’s what really excited me when I left Chile the first time at 18—I like discovering things that are completely different from who I am or what I’ve had or what I’ve seen.
 That‘s one of the things I love about living in a cosmopolitan city—I love diversity.